 Can I save my UK visa application and complete it later?

 Yes, you can save your UK visa application and return to complete it later by signing into your gov.uk account.
 This is useful as the form is lengthy and you may need time to gather all required information.
-However, don't leave it too long—ensure your travel dates and plans remain valid when you submit.
+However, do not leave it too long — ensure your travel dates and plans remain valid when you submit.

 What happens if I make a mistake on my UK visa application form?

 If you notice a mistake after submitting, contact UK Visas and Immigration (UKVI) as soon as possible to request a correction.
 Minor errors may be clarified at your biometrics appointment.
 However, significant inconsistencies between your form and supporting documents can lead to refusal.
-For complex errors, professional immigration solicitors can advise on the best course of action.
+For complex errors or refusals on factual grounds, professional immigration solicitors can advise on whether administrative review or reapplication is the better route.